-This video here, is about the importance of vision boards.
+Moving on, let’s talk about vision boards.
+This video here, tells you all about them.
 Tim Thomas, from BYU-Idaho, gives the presentation.
 I’ve watched it for three years straight now and still absolutely love it.
 The stories he tells of vision boards and why it’s so important to make outrageous goals are just amazing.

 Then this video below of a speech by Elder Randall K. Ridd is phenomenal.
 I love that he uses the phrase, “real intent,” and illustrates what the real intent is with the story of two different employees buying oranges for a boss.
 It’s so enlightening!

 What about some books to inspire?

 There’s the book about Mully.
 It’s on my “to-read” list.

 For now, I am reading these two below.

 This first one is by a couple, Erik and Emily Orton, who are parents of five children.
 They describe the process of taking what seemed like an impossible dream, that of living on a sailboat for an extended vacation with five children, to amazing fruition.
 I read it at night, while snuggled in bed.
 It’s a great bedtime story just for me!
 Actually, my hubby is reading it too, but at different times.
 It’s fun to share with him what we are thinking and learning as we read.